Locations:

 The importance of talking to a doctor

-Lumps, pain and other breast abnormalities affect almost every woman at some point.
+Lumps, pain and other breast abnormalities affect almost all of us at some point.
 Usually, they aren’t cancer but getting them checked out is a must.
 Most of the time, you can’t safely rule out cancer without a proper evaluation.

 “Many of my patients with breast cancer note that they had the lump for a number of months before bringing it to medical attention.
 The sooner a lump is evaluated, the better the chances of cure if it’s found to be cancer and the sooner a patient will receive reassurance if the lump is not cancerous,” says Dr. Kruse.